tia-tai/DoseMate/README.md

 Setup:
 1. Start up DoseMate
 2. Click the wheel to enter the menu
+3. Scroll to the Wifi and click the wheel
+4. Use the wheel, scroll through the letters, and enter your Wifi name and password
+5. Wait for the connection before scrolling and clicking on exit
-3. Scroll to the desired slot and click the wheel
+6. Scroll to the desired slot and click the wheel
-4. Click the interval and scroll until the scheduled interval.
+7. Click the interval and scroll until the scheduled interval.
 Click the wheel again
-5. Scroll and click the amount and scroll until the scheduled dosage.
+8. Scroll and click the amount and scroll until the scheduled dosage.
 Click the wheel again
-6. Scroll and click calibrate.
+9. Scroll and click calibrate.
 Place a singular pill on the weigh plate and wait for calibration to finish.
 Click the wheel again
-7. Scroll and click activate.
+10. Scroll and click activate.
-8. Scroll and click exit.
+11. Scroll and click exit.
-9. DONE!
+12. DONE!
 Wait for your pills to be dispensed and the alarms to sound when the time is up.